-Meaning: The Hermit represents our individual pursuit for personal truth in a world of competing truths.
+Meaning: The Hermit represents our pursuit for personal truth in a world of competing truths.
 The Hermit archetype is the ninth encounter for the Fool, teaching us that sometimes we must detach from the flow of life to discover ourselves, bringing what we learn in isolation back into the world of social connections.
-Symbolism: A elderly skeleton travels across a stark landscape with his lamp lighting the way.
+Symbolism: A elderly man travels across a stark landscape with his lamp lighting the way.
 He travels forward in search of truth.
 His hood covers his head and his head is tilted downward, both representing the solemn pursuit of truth.
 His staff is both for his support on the long journey and defense against any threats.
-He will learn what he learns and accept the truth no matter what is revealed.
-Upright: introspection, discovery, wisdom, truthseeking, and taking time away from society Reversed: loneliness, escapism, depression, and being cast out Wheel of Fortune (X)
+The grey robe symbolizes neutrality and the absence of emotion; he will learn what he learns and accept the truth no matter what is revealed.
+Upright: introspection, discovery, wisdom, truth-seeking, and taking time away from society Reversed: loneliness, escapism, depression, and being cast out Wheel of Fortune (X)

 Meaning: The Wheel of Fortune represents experiences and circumstances outside our control.
-The Wheel of Fortune archetype is the tenth encounter for the Fool, indicating that we exist in a dance between fFate and free will.
-This card teaches the lessons of fate, the external world, and how others with more power than us force us to react.
+The Wheel of Fortune archetype is the tenth encounter for the Fool, indicating that we exist in a dance between Fate and Free Will.
+This card teaches the lessons of Fate, the external world, and how others with more power than us force us to react.
 Symbolism: The wheel itself contains numerous symbols of power.
-At the top is a sphinx with a sword, showing both the mystery and decisiveness of life experience.
-A serpent is to the left of the wheel, and an Egyptian God is to the right.
+At the top is a sphinx with a sword, showing both the mystery and "decisiveness" of life experience.
+A serpent is to the left of the wheel, and a demonic looking spirit is to the right, under the wheel.
 One symbolizes the potential for sudden death and the other the "wicked" power of free will.
-Four angelic beings at each corner symbolize the fixed signs of the Zodiac: a lion for Leo, the bull for Taurus, the woman for Aquarius, and the eagle for Scorpio.
-Upright: what is inevitable, destiny, and the passage of time Reversed: misfortune, powerlessness, and unpleasant circumstances
+Four angelic beings represent the fixed signs of the Zodiac: a lion for Leo, the bull for Taurus, the woman for Aquarius, and the griffin for Scorpio.
+Upright: what is inevitable, destiny, and the passage of time Reversed: misfortune, powerlessness, and unpleasant circumstances Justice (XI)

-Meaning: Justice represents detached decisionmaking, logic, and power of knowledge outside emotions.
+Meaning: Justice represents detached decision-making, logic, and the power of knowledge outside emotions.
 Justice, as an archetype, is the eleventh teacher for the Fool, showing us the importance of objectivity and analysis for determining outcomes and making important decisions.
 Life can be fair if we act with integrity.
-Symbolism: A stern female skeleton sits ready to receive complaints and solve disputes.
+Symbolism: A stern woman sits ready to receive complaints and solve disputes.
 She holds a scale in one hand, representing fairness and logical analysis, which she will use to make her determinations.
 The sword in the other hand indicates, that once a decision is made, she will offer a clear and final answer that will be accepted and honored.
-Upright: detached decision-making, responsibility, consequences, logic, and cause and effect Reversed: injustice, missing information, indecision, and bureaucracy The Hanged Man (XII)
+Her crown is less ornate than that of the Empress, Emperor, Hierophant, and Chariot, showing that her role is among the people, not leading them.
+Upright: detached decision-making, responsibility, consequences, cause and effect, and logic Reversed: injustice, missing information, indecision, and bureaucracy The Hanged Man (XII)